For our journals in sequential order, read from

 0850 under sail on the Mary T (Sig 'never' uses the

 engine unless something really bad is about to happen) to the

-0915 Carrot is getting single-hander practice from the
+0915 Stephanie is getting single-hander practice from the

 horse's mouth.
 The wind freshens to 20 knots and we're